Understanding the Importance of Content Freshness for SEO Rankings

 Step-by-Step Process to Update Content for Maximum SEO Gain

-Start by treating content updates as a product cycle: pick the highest-impact pages, apply targeted edits, validate technically, publish, and measure.
+Start by treating content updates like a product cycle: choose the most important pages, make specific edits, check them technically, publish, and measure their impact.
 Updates that follow a repeatable workflow recover traffic faster and reduce rework because each change is tracked, tested, and tied to a hypothesis about user intent or rankings.

 The update workflow (planning, editing, publishing, monitoring)